 - The Powerful Role of Stories in Supporting Early Language and Literacy 2 hours

-- Cultural Influence on Language and Literacy Teaching Practices 2 hours
+- Cultural Influences on Language and Literacy Teaching Practices 2 hours

 - The Importance of Relationships in Early Language and Literacy Learning 2 hours